 The body had stayed hidden under the gnarled root of a weeping willow tree for over a year.
-It was never supposed to be exposed, but the heavy rains of summer had shifted and pushed against the embankment until a huge chunk had given way, disturbing the resting place of some poor girl who had found herself murdered.
-At least that’s what Elizabeth Crawley had assumed when she’d first heard about the remains discovered down by Macintyre River, uncovered by a group of young local boys no less.
-Some people in town were saying that they had found the body a few days earlier but had kept it secret and had even organised paid tours of the site for other curious kids.
-It wasn’t until a diligent mother became suspicious of her son’s whereabouts that the awful truth was uncovered.
+It was never supposed to be exposed, but the heavy rains of summer had shifted and pushed against the rocky embankment until a huge chunk had given way, disturbing the resting place of some poor girl who had found herself murdered.
+At least, that’s what Elizabeth Crawley assumed when she first heard about the remains discovered down by Macintyre River, uncovered by a group of young local boys no less.
+The local grapevine was reporting in hushed whispers that the boys had found the body a few days earlier but had kept it a secret, organising paid tours of the site for other curious local children.
+It wasn’t until a diligent mother became suspicious of her eldest son’s whereabouts that the awful truth was uncovered.

 Elizabeth knew of the mother, Pam, a regular fixture at the local beauty salon and unmissable with her silver-blonde highlights and daring blue eyeliner.
 Pam would often boast about her strapping young sons, both reported to be extremely gifted with higher than average intelligence and fine motor skills.
 Elizabeth enjoyed imagining Pam’s surprise when she stumbled across the dead girl’s body.
 No doubt Pam’s mouth would have gaped like a startled fish, eyes bulging and wide.
 And her scream, there definitely would have been a scream.